 When staying in Vik, you simply cannot miss seeing:

-- Icelandic Lava Show: Where you can see a simulation volcanic eruption and take home a piece of lava rock as a souvenir
+- Icelandic Lava Show: Where you can see a simulated volcanic eruption and take home a piece of lava rock as a souvenir.

-- Skógafoss: Famous waterfall on the South Coast with viewing platform (it’s a 30 minute drive from Vik)
+- Skógafoss: Famous waterfall on the South Coast with a viewing platform (it’s a 30-minute drive from Vik).